growilabs/growi-docs/docs/en/admin-guide/management-cookbook/app-settings.md

 ## Plugin Settings

-Enable/Disable installed plug-ins on GROWI by setting `Load Plug-ins` to ON/OFF in this field.
+Enable/Disable installed plug-ins on GROWI by setting `Load Plugins` to ON/OFF in this field.
 When OFF, plug-ins installed in GROWI are not applied.

 ![appsettings17](./images/appsettings17.png)